chromaxyz/reflex/README.md

 - Multiple module types: `single-endpoint` modules, `multi-endpoint` modules and `internal` modules.
 - Uses neutral language, avoids introducing new terminology.
 - Relatively minimal overhead for the features it provides:
-  - [~8065](test/ImplementationGas.t.sol) gas on the initial cold call.
+  - [~8116](test/ImplementationGas.t.sol) gas on the initial cold call.
-  - [~1065](test/ImplementationGas.t.sol) gas on the subsequent warm call.
+  - [~1116](test/ImplementationGas.t.sol) gas on the subsequent warm call.
-  - [~19179](test/ImplementationGas.t.sol) gas on the initial cold batched transaction call.
+  - [TO UPDATE](test/ImplementationGas.t.sol) gas on the initial cold batched transaction call.
-  - [~7679](test/ImplementationGas.t.sol) gas on the subsequent warm batched transaction call.
+  - [TO UPDATE](test/ImplementationGas.t.sol) gas on the subsequent warm batched transaction call.
-  - [~100](test/ImplementationGas.t.sol) gas on subsequent warm calls inside of a warm batched transaction call.
+  - [TO UPDATE](test/ImplementationGas.t.sol) gas on subsequent warm calls inside of a warm batched transaction call.
 - A built-in upgradeable installer allowing you to add, upgrade and deprecate modules throughout the application lifespan.
 - Has a global reentrancy lock capable of covering every storage-modifying method in the protocol.